natedey/RINRUS-oldpublic/bin/README.md

 python3 ~/git/RINRUS/bin/write_input.py -intmp input_template -c -2 -noh res_NN.pdb -adh res_NN_h.pdb
 ```

-## Usage example 2 - generating a single or a few input files with distance-based ranking: TJ is working on this
+## Usage example 2 - generating a single or a few input files with distance-based ranking:

 1. Follow step 1-5 from example 1 to get protonated pdb, in this case we will work with `3bwm.pdb` and after step 2 of example 1 it will generate `3bwm_h.pdb`, if you have modified anything from `3bwm_h.pdb` then use that for following process.